tsinghua-fib-lab/EmbodiedCity/README.md

 ##  <a name='Introduction'></a> News 🎉

+[2025.05.22] The simulator can be downloaded from: [link](https://huggingface.co/datasets/EmbodiedCity/EmbodiedCity-Simulator).
 [2024.10.12] We release the full paper on arXiv: [link](https://arxiv.org/abs/2410.09604).

 ##  1 <a name='Introduction'></a> Introduction 🌟